masonarmand/dael/README.txt

 and only managed windows (without including things like status bars).
 I also didn't want complex window management - as I personally usually just have 1-2 windows open at a time - so you only need to remember a few simple keybinds to operate the window manager.
-I also wanted something that had only basic configuration options.
+I also wanted something that has only basic configuration options.
 It is my personal belief that a window manager is only meant to be a tool to manage windows, and should not be 'eye candy', so this window manager has a few basic color options but nothing else.